cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 simd query group group-members 1 # use the group id given by the previous command
 ```

 Nice!
-Our group has `my association` as medatada, Alice as group admin and having Alice and Bob as group members.
+Our group has `best football association` as medatada, Alice as group admin and having Alice and Bob as group members.

 ## Manage group members

 For updating the group members we send a transaction using the `update-group-members` command.
 We can add a member in our members.json for adding a group member or set a member voting weight to `0` for deleting the member.

-Let's add Carol, Carlos and Charlie as group member and remove Bob:
+Let's add Carol, Carlos and Charlie as group members and remove Bob:

 ```json
 {